 What is a Learning Circle?
 A learning circle is a group of individuals with a common interest, meeting in an interactive, participatory structure to build and share knowledge toward the same outcome.

 For central Iowa beekeepers, this would look like a group that meets monthly over zoom and occasionally in-person for extended learning on certain topics.
 Each meeting is called a learning circle and the facilitator will always be me.
 We may have a different mix of people participating each time.
 In 2023, the in-person, extended learning topics will be

 - splits in April

 - grafting (queen rearing) in June

 The agendae for each month’s online learning circle are still being determined.
 I expect them to always include participant introductions, current phenology, and a special topic and occasionally a guest speaker.

 Where will you meet?
-Online learning circles will meet using zoom.
+Online learning circles will meet using Zoom.
 Locations and descriptions for in-person learning circles will be announced one month prior on this website.

 How much does it cost?
 Thanks to North Central SARE, there is no cost.
-There will be a deposit for in-person learning circles; it will be returned after participation.
+There will be a non-refundable deposit for in-person learning circles; it will be returned after participation.